tamouse/RubyMN-Vagrant-Ansible-2016-06-27/_slides/02-02-thor-script.md

 ## Second Approach: Thor Generator

-Seeing the ridiculousness of our ways and the wisdom in our fumbling, I wrote up a Thor Generator
+Seeing the ridiculousness of our ways and the wisdom in our fumbling, I wrote up a Thor Generator.
+{:.left-align}

 * Specify destination, i.e. run anywhere
 * Site Template: Ansible config, Vagrantfile, provisioning elements